SpaceWorksCo/WooCommerce-SPACE/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Komodo for Woocommerce allows you to accept Komodo payments on your WooCommerce store.
+Spacecoin for Woocommerce allows you to accept Spacecoin payments on your WooCommerce store.

 == Description ==

-Use Komodo for Woocommerce plugin to accept Komodo payments from customers anywhere on earth.
+Use Spacecoin for Woocommerce plugin to accept Spacecoin payments from customers anywhere on earth.

 Key features:

-* Accept payment directly into your personal Komodo wallet.
+* Accept payment directly into your personal Spacecoin wallet.
-* Komodo wallet payment option completely removes dependency on any third party service and middlemen.
+* Spacecoin wallet payment option completely removes dependency on any third party service and middlemen.
-* Accept payment in Komodo for physical and digital downloadable products.
+* Accept payment in Spacecoin for physical and digital downloadable products.
-* Add Komodo payments option to your existing online store with alternative main currency.
+* Add Spacecoin payments option to your existing online store with alternative main currency.
 * Flexible exchange rate calculations fully managed via administrative settings.
-* Zero fees and no commissions for Komodo payments processing from any third party.
+* Zero fees and no commissions for Spacecoin payments processing from any third party.
-* Set main currency of your store to USD or Komodo(KMD).
+* Set main currency of your store to USD or Spacecoin(SPACE).
-* Automatic conversion to Komodo via realtime exchange rate feed and calculations.
+* Automatic conversion to Spacecoin via realtime exchange rate feed and calculations.
 * Ability to set exchange rate calculation multiplier to compensate for any possible losses due to bank conversions and funds transfer fees.

 == Installation ==

 This plugin requires Woocommerce.
 Please make sure you have Woocommerce installed.

-1. Download the latest version of the Komodo for Woocommerce plugin from the [Wordpress site.]
+1. Download the latest version of the Spacecoin for Woocommerce plugin from the [Wordpress site.]
-2. Install the latest version of the Komodo plugin for Woocommerce:
+2. Install the latest version of the Spacecoin plugin for Woocommerce:
 	* Navigate to your WordPress Admin Panel and select Plugins > Add New > Upload Plugin.
 	* Select the downloaded plugin and click "Install Now".
 	* Select "Activate Plugin" to complete installation.